-Year Ended December 31, 2019 vs 2018 Change
+Year Ended December 31, 2020 vs 2019 Change

-2019 2018 \$ %
+2020 2019 \$ %

-(in thousands, exc ept perc entages)
+(in thousands, exc ept perce entages)

-General and administrative \$ 143,048 \$ 84,910 \$ 58,138 68%
+General and administrative \$ 171,617 \$ 143,048 \$ 28,569 20%

-Percent of revenue 22% 18%
+Percent of revenue 21% 22%

-The increase in general and administrative expense was primarily due to increases of \$44.8 million in personnel costs, including \$15.5 million of stock-based compensation, and \$7.5 million in allocated facilities costs.
-The increase in personnel costs, including stock-based compensation, was primarily due to increased headcount to support our growth and an increase in our stock price.
-The increase in allocated facilities costs was primarily driven by new office leases to support our growth.
+The increase in general and administrative expense was primarily due to increases of \$12.2 million in professional services fees, \$9.1 million in personnel costs, and \$6.8 million in allocated facilities costs.
+The increase in professional services fees was primarily related to the proxy solicitation for our special meeting of stockholders in December 2020.
+The increase in personnel costs was primarily driven by increases in payroll related costs of \$10.2 million and stock-based compensation costs of \$8.6 million due to our hiring and growth, partially offset by a decrease of \$9.6 million in reduced employee-related corporate events and travel due to the COVID-19 pandemic.
+The increase in allocated facilities costs was primarily driven by new leases for additional office space to support our growth.